-This course relates directly to the Sierra College Mission because it "provides a challenging and supportive learning environment" and addresses the needs of students moving toward transfer.
+This course relates directly to the Sierra College Mission, especially as it "provides a challenging and supportive learning environment."
+It is designed to assist students in moving toward transfer.

 3. Place in Program/Department: relationship to student learning outcomes identified by program, connection to general education, or articulation with other institutions.